DMT vs. LSD: What Are The Differences?

 An LSD Trip

 On the other hand, LSD trips create strong distortions in perception with extremely heightened senses.
-One may start seeing their environment in brighter colors and unusual patterns, think things are changing shapes, or feel like they’re trailing behind objects.
+The effects of LSD vary.
+Some may see brighter colors and unusual patterns, think things are changing shapes, or feel like they’re trailing behind objects.
 It can also amplify one’s mood as it inhibits the same receptors in the brain as serotonin, the happiness hormone.

 In terms of how it feels on the physical body, one may experience insomnia, nausea, dry mouth, higher body temperature, and shakiness.
 These should all go away in 24 hours.